-Although I won't be working, many people have asked me about the looming menace that Halloween poses to dogs.
-It's true that Halloween brings many potential canine pitfalls, but I'm happy to report that with only one exception, most Halloween-related problems are rare.
+I’ve worked many overnight shifts on Halloween.
+(I didn’t last year, and my pal Buster was very excited that I wouldn’t be dressing him in a costume.)
+Many people have asked me about the looming menace that Halloween poses to dogs and their health and safety.
+It’s true that Halloween brings many potential canine dangers, but I’m happy to report that with only one exception, most Halloween-related problems are rare.

 Halloween marks the official start of canine chocolate toxicity season, which runs through the holidays and ends on Jan.
 2.

 Lots of candy being hoarded by lots of careless kids is a recipe for massive chocolate ingestion in dogs.
 Chocolate contains two related canine toxins.
 One, caffeine, is well-known to everyone.
 The other, theobromine, is what causes a chocolate “high” in people.
 In dogs, it can cause agitation, gastrointestinal upset, tremors, seizures, heart palpitations, and death.

 Different types of chocolates pose different risks.
 In general, the darker the chocolate, the greater the potential toxicity.
 Baker’s chocolate (which isn’t commonly distributed on Halloween) is really dangerous stuff.
 Those 72 percent cacao chocolate bars that are all the rage are pretty bad as well.
 Snickers and Milky Way bars contain hardly any theobromine.

 However, if a child (of any age) leaves an entire goody bag unattended within reach of the family dog, there is the potential for a lethal overdose.
 The nougat in milk chocolate treats can also cause gastrointestinal upset or even pancreatitis.